What Counts as Excessive Force by a Police Officer?

 - The alleged conduct deprived the plaintiff of their rights under the Constitution or federal law

-Section 1983 allows a plaintiff to seek redress for violation of constitutional rights by a person exercising authority given to them by the government.
+Section 1983 allows a plaintiff to seek redress for a violation of constitutional rights by a person exercising authority given to them by the government.
 The action must be taken with the appearance that the government authorized it.

 What Is Qualified Immunity?

 Qualified immunity basically means that a government official or employee cannot be sued in their personal capacity unless they violated a “clearly established” legal or constitutional right.
-The idea behind qualified immunity is that judges or juries should not second-guess the discretionary actions of government officials unless it involves conduct that any “reasonable person” would find unconstitutional or illegal.

 The best way around qualified immunity, Largess says, is if you can show that an officer has been trained and had knowledge of the law, so they knew that their actions were unlawful.
 It is not enough for a plaintiff to allege a general violation of federal law — the plaintiff must allege a specific constitutional or statutory law violation.
 Getting help in these cases is often necessary in order to pursue legal remedies.